How To Lose Upper Belly Fat At Home

 Why is my upper stomach bigger than my lower stomach?

 Upper belly fat is usually the result of the accumulation of visceral fat around your abdomen area.
-Stress, unhealthy lifestyle, and lack of sleep make your upper stomach bigger than your lower stomach.
+Stress, an unhealthy lifestyle, lack of sleep, and hormonal weight gain can all contribute to weight gain in the upper stomach.

 What is the best exercise for the upper abdomen?